samsonajohnson/harvard_git_training/README.md

 test 1 commit with out pull

-test 2 commit with a pull
+test 2 commit with a pull a conflict will be tested